shirmash/nursing-empathy-evaluation/README.md

 # Nursing Empathy Evaluation

-Turn nursing simulation recordings into an easy-to-read conversation and a quick snapshot of empathy.
+This tool is designed to transcribe and evaluate nursing simulations in Hebrew.
+It turns your recording into a clear Nurse–Patient transcript and gives a quick score with brief notes on the nurse’s use of empathetic language.

 > **Heads-up:** Transcripts are auto-generated and might miss or mangle a few words.
 Use clinical judgment and fix anything that looks off.